 • Reversible, excellent ventilation

-• 6-month trial, 7-year warranty, very good value for money
+• 6-month trial, very good value for money

 View on Amazon